-It’s up to the suppliers are required to take all reasonable steps to ensure that businesses in profile classes 5-8 are supplied through advanced meters.
+It’s up to the suppliers to take all reasonable steps to ensure that businesses in profile classes 5-8 are supplied through advanced meters.
 This has been the case since April 2014.

 What do I need to do?

 Suppliers are responsible for implementing BSC Modifications P272 and P322.
-If you are affected by the changes, then your supplier will be in contact with you and we expect them to be clear about your options.
+If you are affected by the changes, then your supplier will have been in contact with you.
 The rest of this guide gives some advice on how this could affect your bill and how to get the best energy deal.

 Will my bills go up?

-Many businesses will see either no change to their bills or they will go down under half hourly ‘settlement’.
+Many businesses will have seen either no change to their bills or they will have gone down under half hourly ‘settlement’.

-However, some businesses may be asked to pay more.
-This will be because it will take up more time and resources for suppliers to collect and process your electricity use every half hour.
+However, some businesses may have been asked to pay more.
+This will have been because it will take up more time and resources for suppliers to collect and process your electricity use every half hour.

-Also, if you have a Current Transformer (CT) meter, you may see an increase in your network charges.
-One of the main reasons for this increase will be because you will now face charges for the capacity the distribution network operator has reserved for you on their network.
+Also, if you have a Current Transformer (CT) meter, you may have seen an increase in your network charges.
+One of the main reasons for this increase will have been because you now face charges for the capacity the distribution network operator has reserved for you on their network.